-- (1) A person in charge of hives must not move, remove or interfere with any testing material or equipment placed in a hive by an authorised officer as part of surveillance for Varroa mite. - (2) An authorised officer is authorised to move bees or a Varroa mite carrier for the purpose of undertaking diagnostic testing or any other testing. - (3) An authorised officer is authorised to destroy bees in the process of undertaking testing that is a surveillance action. - (4) In this clause, a Varroa mite carrier includes: - (a) bees, - (b) apiary equipment, - (c) an apiary product, and - (d) a hive.
+- (1) A person in charge of hives must not move, remove or interfere with any testing material or equipment placed in a hive by an authorised officer as part of surveillance for Varroa mite. - (2) An authorised officer or qualified pest controller is authorised to collect and move bees or a Varroa mite carrier for the purpose of undertaking diagnostic testing or any other testing. - (3) An authorised officer is authorised to destroy bees in the process of undertaking testing that is a surveillance action. - (4) In this clause, a Varroa mite carrier includes:

+- (a) bees,

+- (b) apiary equipment,

+- (c) an apiary product, and

+- (d) a hive.